 The diseases spread through direct contact with infected pigs, or contact with contaminated pens, trucks or clothing.
 In both diseases, pigs can remain carriers of the disease for long period and therefore moving pigs during an outbreak must be very restricted.

-Swill feeding plays a major role in spreading ASF and CSF within and between countries.
-Swill feeding is basically the feeding of meat or meat contaminated materials (for example kitchen waste) to pigs.
+Provision of prohibited pig feed plays a major role in spreading ASF and CSF within and between countries.
+Prohibiited pig feed is, in essence, meat or meat contaminated materials (for example kitchen waste).
 Both ASF and CSF may survive for long periods in processed, refrigerated or frozen meats.
 Most of the international spread of ASF has been associated with the swill feeding of garbage from international airports or seaports.
 The feeding of illegally imported meat to pigs is the most likely way that one of these diseases could enter Australia.

 ASF is also transmitted by soft ticks (Family Argasidae) in Africa.
 Similar ticks are found associated with kangaroos in Australia.